jbush001/jbush001.github.io/_posts/2017-01-18-visualizing-3d-matrix-rotations.markdown

 \end{equation}
 $$

-These are all equivalent to other ways multiplying matrices and vectors, they just give us another way of thinking about the operation.
+These are all equivalent to other descriptions of how to multiply matrices and vectors, they just give us another way of thinking about the operation.

 A few other properties of vectors are useful to understand: